whitehax0r/ArchLinux-PS4/README.md

 You can click the Preview link to take a look at your changes.
 --->

-First Github project, proudly made by a latino catracho :cowboy:
+First Github project, proudly made by a latino catracho 🤠

 # ArchLinux-PS4